strawberry-tools/strawberry-v0/gotham-features.md

 ### YouTube Shortcode

-The shortcode has a title parameter.
+- The shortcode has a title parameter.
+- The shortcode has start and stop parameters, measured in seconds.